ControlAltTea/ControlAltTea/README.md

     <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=cdf998&style=plastic&logo=wordpress&logo-color=white"/>
   </a>
       </p>
-        <p><strong>JavaScript and React (Pending)</strong> - A clock app that can display the weather depending on the zip code or location entered by the user.
+        <p><strong>JavaScript & React (Pending)</strong> - A clock app that can display the weather depending on the zip code or location entered by the user.
 This project is still currently in development.</p>
     </td>
 </tr>